 Having an old furnace during spring means you will be losing out on efficiency.
 Today, many furnaces are more than 90% efficient.
 Generally, the industry standard for determining the efficiency of the furnace in conversion fuel is the Annual Fuel Utilization Efficiency (AFUE) rating.
 This rating is usually indicated on the surface of the furnace.
 Ultimately, be sure to choose the right furnace size before installation because a big furnace might be large and less energy efficient.
 In addition, it may also result in loss of heat.

 If you are using a forced air heating system, the air is bound to become too dry that moisture needs to be added in the air ostensibly to prevent health issues.
 In this case, you can consider adding a stand-alone humidifier on the HVAC system effectively saving you money.

-There are numerous other ways of controlling your energy use during spring.
+There are numerous other ways of controlling your energy use during the spring.
 They include the following:

 Sealing the area around doors and windows

 You will do well to check for any drafts around windows and doors sealing them where possible.
 The area around outlets and switches should also be sealed.
 Sealing ensures that cold air does not find its way into the house, which causes the furnaces to work overdrive to keep the house warm.

 Isolate the areas that are not insulated and improve insulation

 Always ensure that the doors opening into the garage or the attic areas and basement are closed.
 You can improve the insulation of your home during any season of the year to reduce loss of heat thereby helping to control the use of energy, effectively lowering your utility bills.